-Simply navigate to the Google Flights homepage at google.com/flights, enter your departure airport and your dates but leave your destination blank, and hit search.
+Simply navigate to the Google Flights homepage at google.com/flights, enter your departure airport and your dates, leave your destination blank, and hit search.
 You can also select the “Explore” tab on the left-hand side of the screen or type flights.google.com/explore into your browser to pull it up straight away.

-If you’re more flexible and just need a weekend away sometime in July, for example, Google Flights Explore is even better.
-Just click the date field, select “Flexible dates” and then “July” and “Weekend.”
+If you’re more flexible and just need a weekend away sometime in February, for example, Google Flights Explore gets even better.
+Just click the date field, select “Flexible dates” and then “February” and “Weekend.”

 The results also depend on how you move the map.
-For example, if you know you want to go hiking out west, zoom in to see what flights pop up.
+For example, if you know you want to go skiing out west, zoom in to see what flights pop up.